 Dickens in the Village Festival in Asheville, N.C.

-A beautiful historic district in Asheville transforms during the holidays, transporting you back in time to the days of Charles Dickens and A Christmas Carol.
+A beautiful historic district in Asheville transforms for a weekend during the holidays, transporting you back in time to the days of Charles Dickens and A Christmas Carol.

-Each year, this Asheville holiday tradition features a tree lighting ceremony on the Village Green.
-To go with these lights are beautiful white lights outlining the historic buildings and streetlights throughout the Village, which all combine to create a magical atmosphere.
+In addition to the lighted tree on the Village Green are beautiful white lights outlining the historic buildings and streetlights throughout the Village.
+All these features combine to create a magical atmosphere!

 Explore Biltmore Village

 As you enjoy the festivities, head inside the warm and welcoming shops to discover unique finds for each person on your list.

 Biltmore Village offers a collection of retailers which include everything from local merchandise stores to high-end boutiques and international retailers.
 During Dickens in the Village, many of the shops stay open late.

 Biltmore Village is also home to highly-sought and diverse dining experiences.
 And, it’s home to outstanding accommodations from luxury hotels to family-friendly lodging.

 2021 Dates: December 3 and 4, 2021